poseidon/matchbox/examples/README.md

 ### Verify

-Install the `kubectl` CLI on your host.
+[Install kubectl](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) on your host.
 Use the provided kubeconfig's to access the Kubernetes cluster created on rkt `metal0` or `docker0`.

     cd /path/to/coreos-baremetal
     kubectl --kubeconfig=examples/assets/tls/kubeconfig get nodes